SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 ### KEVIN ###

 > HE'S FAR TOO LAX WITH YOU.
-I CAN'T TRUST HIM TO SAY NO TO YOU.
-I HAVE ONE OF DAD'S OLD ASSOCIATES SLATED TO HELP YOU KEEP AN EYE ON THE PLACE.
+I CAN'T TRUST HIM TO SAY NO. I HAVE ONE OF DAD'S OLD ASSOCIATES SLATED TO HELP YOU KEEP AN EYE ON THE PLACE.

 ### MYRTLE ###